henrihallik/qt-cross-compile-pi5_aarch64/README.md

 Make sure your Raspberry Pi and this Host machine (where you cross-compiling) MUST be on the SAME Network.

 ## STEPS/SETTINGS FOR HOST MACHINE (LINUX UBUNTU)
-For testing, we used a virtual machine (vmware) with a clean Ubuntu 20.04 LTS version.
+For testing, we used a PC with Ubuntu 22.04.1 LTS version.

 ### 1. DOWNLOAD ZIP FILE
 >wget https://github.com/henrihallik/qt-cross-compile-pi5_aarch64/archive/refs/heads/main.zip<br>